-Additional info: Dropoff locations and pickup service are both available depending on where you live.
+Additional info: Dropoff locations and pickup services are both available depending on where you live.

 Accepts: Most clothing and household items

-Additional info: You will need to drop off your items at one of their dropoff locations but some Goodwills will offer pickup service for a large quantity of donations.
+Additional info: You will need to drop off your items at one of their dropoff locations but some Goodwills will offer pickup service for a large amount of donations.

 There are also various types of local charities that may be in need of your old stuff.
 It will take just a little bit of research to find local organizations and determine what items they accept.
 A simple Google search may be all it takes or try asking for recommendations on local Facebook groups.